seoncafe/LaRT/README.md

 **What is LaRT?**

-LaRT is a three-dimensional Monte Carlo Ly&alpha; radiative transfer code, which is developed to study the Ly&alpha RT, the Wouthuysen-Field effect, and the polarization of Ly&alpha; radiation.
+LaRT is a three-dimensional Monte Carlo Ly&alpha; radiative transfer code, which is developed to study the Ly&alpha; RT, the Wouthuysen-Field effect, and the polarization of Ly&alpha; radiation.

 **How to compile and run:**